 Short term letting can disturb neighbours, with visitors creating noise, sometimes at unsociable hours.
 High turnover of visitors/renters can also impact upon permanent occupiers reducing the sense of community and raising the fear of crime.
 The short term letting of residential properties also reduces the permanent housing stock.

 Current planning policy in the Camden Local Plan is to resist development that changes permanent housing to short stay accommodation/holiday lets.
 This means applications for whole residential properties to be converted to short term/ holiday lettings are likely to be refused.
 This includes single-dwelling houses and flats.

-If these new regulations are not followed, then this will be considered an unauthorised change of use for which planning permission will be required.
+If you don't follow these new regulations, this will be considered an unauthorised change of use and planning permission will be needed.
 The Council will take appropriate enforcement action, which can include serving an Enforcement Notice to stop the use.

 If you suspect a property is being used for short term/holiday letting outside of the new regulations, you can report it to us